 - 1. Select Manage > Managed Devices > Quick Search. - 2.
 Enter the managed device label, aka name, in the Quick Managed Device Search field.
-This search will live-update as you type. - 3.
+This search live-updates as user type. - 3.
 Use Web Terminal and/or SSH links inside Actions on a particular port to access it.